 - J. Olsson, T. Pavlenko, and F. L. Rios.
 Bayesian learning of weakly structural Markov graph laws using sequential Monte Carlo methods.
 Electron.
 J. Statist., 13(2):2865–2897, 2019.

-- J. Olsson, T. Pavlenko, F. L. Rios, Sequential sampling of junction trees for decomposable graphs, ArXiv, 2018
+- J. Olsson, T. Pavlenko, F. L. Rios, Sequential sampling of junction trees for decomposable graphs, Statistics and Computing, (to appear) 2022

 - T. Pavlenko, F. L. Rios, Graphical posterior predictive classifier: Bayesian model averaging with particle Gibbs, ArXiv 2018